Home History Geography Polity Question CBSE Grammar

 Idioms and Phrases MCQ

-• Correct Option: C [ earn enough ]
+• Correct Option: A [ A narrow escape from danger ]

 Remark: